Starting your family history journey is a doddle, says Who Do You Think You Are? genealogist Laura Berry

 3. Search Around

 Dig out your own family archive, even if you only have your own birth certificate.
-Whilst visiting relatives ask if they have hold of any old family documents and see if they're happy for you to make copies of them.
+While visiting relatives ask if they have any old family documents and see if they're happy for you to make copies.
 This can be done quickly and easily using a smart phone or digital camera.
 Locating original birth, marriage and death certificates will save you from paying for duplicate copies from the General Register Office later down the line.
 Things like national identity cards, driving licences, passports and letters are unique artefacts that can tell you a great deal of information.
 Pay particular attention to ages, addresses and occupations, and add any new facts to your family tree.
-Get copies of any old photos so that you can put a face to a name, and don't forget to see if there are any giveaway clues written on the back of the picture.
+Get copies of any old photos so you can put a face to a name, and don't forget to look for giveaway clues written on the back of the picture.

 4. Get Organised Now

-You'll soon find that you're swamped with information about multiple people in your family tree, so it will really help in the long run to settle on a method of recording and easily updating your findings right from the start.
-Creating an online family tree with Findmypast is a great way to stay on top of your research.
+You'll soon find you're swamped with information, so it really helps in the long run to settle on a method of recording and easily updating your findings from the start.
+Creating a free family tree with Findmypast is a great way to stay on top of your research.
 Once you've added the names and dates from your written family tree to your online tree you can then add extra facts to each person's profile, like their occupations and addresses, and upload notes and media files including digital photos of the documents you've already unearthed.
 Hints will start to appear next to the names on your tree – these are records that have been found that might relate to your family, so you can start reviewing new documents right away and attach any correct entries to your ancestors' profiles.